-Archery in Skyrim is probably the hardest combat type in the beginning of the game, being far less rewarding than close quarters combat and magic.
-This is because without the right perks, archery can be slow and weak, with the further disadvantage of requiring a constant supply of arrows.
+Archery in Skyrim is probably the hardest combat type at the beginning of the game, being far less rewarding than close-quarters combat and magic.
+This is because, without the right perks, archery can be slow and weak, with the further disadvantage of requiring a constant supply of arrows.
 Also, you can’t dual wield, so restoring health or using a shield is out of the picture.
 Because of all this, many people give up on making a primarily bow-and-arrow-using character, though it’s actually one of the most satisfying ways to play the game.

 - Conjuration is a fun skill to couple with archery because of the Bound Bow skill (Level 50 Conjuration needed).
 With it, you get infinite arrows, and it overlaps with all your archery perks.
 At full potential, with everything unlocked, the Bound Bow is as strong as a Daedric Bow.
 Also, it doesn't hurt that it looks really cool!

 - Check out Skyrim's Most Useful and Useless Perks for more information on which perks are useful and which aren't.

 - Wood Elves start off with +10 archery levels, and Khajiits and Redguards have +5.
 However, Bretons, Nords, and Dark Elves, with 25% magic resistance, 50% frost resistance, and 50% fire resistance, respectively, are probably the better choices.
 You can level archery up to 100 with anyone, so the initial +5 or +10 isn’t much of an advantage.